AY2021S1-CS2103T-T13-3/tp/docs/UserGuide.md

 If this is your first time, here are some quick tips to get started.

-1. Ensure you have [Java `11`](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html) or above installed in your Computer.
+1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `FitEgo.jar` from [here](https://github.com/AY2021S1-CS2103T-T13-3/tp/releases).
+1. Download the latest `fitego.jar` from [here](https://github.com/AY2021S1-CS2103T-T13-3/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for your **FitEgo** program.

 1. Double-click the file to start the app.
-The GUI similar to the figure below should appear in a few seconds.
+The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)
    <center>Figure 1 - Sample screenshot of our Ui</center>